Novogenuata/procedural_animation_godot/README.md

-Cute little worm I coded while down with a code.
+Cute little worm I coded while down with a cold.

 Procedurally animated using a Line2D node